| AS QUICK AS CAN BE based on

 "Here, let me help," said Lee.
 She reached out and up.
 Holding the guilty woman's head, she plucked 3 or 4 black hairs to drop on the paper.
 "Perfect match except for color and the one found was stuck to the connection with Select hair spray.
 Common enough but your brand, I believe."

-"Thank you, Thompson," said Lee, touching her lacerated cheek.
+"Thank you, Thompson," said Lee, touching the gauze on her lacerated cheek.

-"She must have gone into the dressing room right after Bill Brown and Carol Dailey were called, before they even went on."
+"She must have gone into the dressing room right after Bill Brown and Carol Knight were called, before they went on."

-"Yes, fast as lightening in order to get back for her own call.
-Surprisingly quick for her age, thanks to working out 2 nights a week, something I learned inadvertently.
-Dailey's revelation of her earlier stint as a high school physics teacher sure helped.
+"Yes, fast as lightning in order to get back for her own call.
+Surprisingly quick for her age, thanks to working out two nights a week, something I learned inadvertently.
+Knight's revelation of her earlier stint as a high school physics teacher sure helped.
 Personal bio tips are invaluable."

-The Princess let that pass.
+The Princess nodded impatiently.
 "Yes, but what were her reasons?
 Why did she do it?"

 "Okay.
 See that trash over there by the prompting entrance."

-"It was almost 3 when they'd been through all the dressing rooms and Lee called a timeout.
-The Princess beckoned from the door of Carol Dailey's room.
+"It was almost 3 AM when they'd been through all the dressing rooms.
+Lee called a timeout.
+The Princess beckoned from the door of Carol Knight's room.
 "Si, si, si," she said, pointing her dirty thumbs up.
 "I hope," she added.

 They gathered around the dressing table.
-Lee laid out the paper fragments the Princess had found pushed to the bottom of Dailey's trash.
+Lee laid out the paper fragments the Princess had found pushed to the bottom of Knight's trash.

-"Like I said, very quick and slick in covering tracks," Lee arranged and rearranged the tiny pieces, this way and that.
-MS Bailey and AI Thompson withdrew and chatted; the Princess put on ear phones and listened to KZOK.
+"Like I said, very quick and slick in covering her tracks."
+Lee arranged and rearranged the tiny pieces, this way and that.
+Bailey and Thompson withdrew and chatted together.
+The Princess put on ear phones and listened to KZOK.

-"Finally," Lee said; and there it was: the letter Alicia Russell had opened in a different room 6 hours and 45 minutes earlier.
+"Finally," Lee said and there it was: the letter Alicia Russell had opened in a different room six hours and forty-five minutes earlier.

 "Take a look at the handwritten message delivered with the roses to Brown.
 Still think you want to be a copper?"
 Lee asked the Princess.